intakeboundary/canon/README.md

-# canon
+# IntakeBoundary Canon

+This repository defines the canonical behavior, invariants, and scope boundaries of IntakeBoundary.

-Authoritative canon for IntakeBoundary, defining deterministic normalization, schema enforcement, routing invariants, and explicit scope boundaries.
-This repository documents the non-negotiable behaviors that ensure reproducibility, auditability, and infrastructure-grade reliability.
+The canon establishes deterministic normalization, schema enforcement (ICM), and mechanical routing rules that implementations must follow to ensure reproducibility, auditability, and infrastructure-grade reliability.

+This repository defines what IntakeBoundary **is** and **is not**.
+Deviations from these invariants are considered non-conformant.